Rival Sons: Formation and debut album Before the Fire (2006–2009)

 In 2006 Holiday came across Buchanan while searching on MySpace for a singer.
 Drummer Michael Miley had previously worked with Buchanan (as well as having been in Veruca Salt and the Carson Daly TV show band) and he had met bassist Robin Everhart playing at a benefit concert at Isaac Hayes house for Hurricane Katrina in Long Beach.
 The union of Holiday, Buchanan, Everhart and Miley led to the formation of Rival Sons.

 As a singer-songwriter Buchanan was skeptical about joining a rock and roll band but after seeing the reception to the band's debut album Before the Fire (2009) produced by Dave Cobb, Buchanan committed to Rival Sons full-time.
-Jack Rivera of The Huffington Post declared them "A rock band to watch" in November 2009.
+Jack Rivera of HuffPost declared them "A rock band to watch" in November 2009.
 Following this acclaim, they were invited to perform as a supporting act for AC/DC, Alice Cooper and Kid Rock shows.
 During this time, Rival Sons also performed on the race track during a televised show of the Indianapolis 500.